wso2/product-is/oidc-conformance-tests/README.md

 ### send_notification.py

-**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, google chat web hook url
+**Inputs** - Url of conformance suite(running locally), GitHub workflow run number, GitHub workflow status, GitHub repository name, GitHub workflow run id, Gmail credentials to send emails

 This script will obtain counts of test cases with failures and warnings using the API of OIDC conformance.
-Then send a notification with test summary to google chat using provided webhook
+Then send emails with the summary of test results to provided email addresses

 ### test_runner.sh